About the IACC series

 As the Conference only takes place every second year, the IACC team at Transparency International are involved in a number of ongoing initiatives to keep up momentum between Conferences.
 You will find information about these in our Game Changers section.
 They include the IACC Social Entrepreneurs Initiative, our work with new technologies, and our Young Journalists initiative, among others.
 You can read the latest articles from our Young Journalists on our blog.

-The 17th IACC will take place in Panama City from the 1st-4th December 2016.
-It will be hosted by the Panamanian Government represented by the Autoridad Nacional de Transparencia y Acceso a la Informacion (the Panamanian National Authority of Transparency and Access to Information) and organised by the IACC Council and Transparency International, with the participation of the Fundación para el Desarrollo de la Libertad Ciudadana (Transparency International Panama).
+The 18th IACC will take place in Copenhagen from the 22th-24th October 2018.
+It will be hosted by the Danish Government represented by the Danish Ministry of Foreign Affairs, and organised by the IACC Council and Transparency International, with the participation of Transparency International Denmark.

 The IACC Council